trevor-west/google-homepage/README.md

 # google-homepage
-The Odin Project Foundations: PROJECT: GOOGLE HOMEPAGE
+This is part of The Odin Project Foundations: PROJECT: GOOGLE HOMEPAGE

+The purpose of this project is to instill a greater understanding of fundamental web development concepts through making the Google.com homepage.